 Dewhurst St Mary Church of England School is a Church school within the Diocese of St Albans.
-As a Church school, we have a Christian character and uphold Christian values.
-This gives our school a sense of community and leads to a nurturing and caring environment for our pupils.
-We aim to enhance pupil’s spirituality and we have created our own Dewhurst St Mary logo;
+As a Church school, we have a Christian distinctive character and uphold shared Christian values.
+This gives our school a sense of community and supports us in creating a nurturing and caring environment for our pupils where everyone is able to flourish.

 Our School Prayer